byui-cit/learning-modules/modules/css/media-queries/ponder1.md

 ## **Step 2:** HTML

 1. In your media-query.html file, create a valid HTML page with standard head content including:

-    - Meta Charset Attribute
+    - Meta with a Charset Attribute
     - Meta Viewport Element
     - Title Element
-    - Meta Description Element
-    - Meta Author Element
     - Link to a Google Font named "Roboto".
-    - Link references to your CSS file.
+    - Link reference to your CSS file.

 2. In the `body` of the HTML document, add a `header` with an `h1`, a `main` element with two `section` elements, and a `footer` element.
     - The h1 element should contain the words "Media Query Example".